Absynthee/base-apparel-coming-soon-master/README.md

 This challenge gave me more trouble than it really should have done.
 I wanted to keep the max-width on this to 1440px instead of allowing it to go fullscreen at any size because it compromises the quality of the hero image.

-I learned more about forms, inputs and aligning with `display: absolute`.
+I learned more about forms, inputs and aligning with `position: absolute`.
 I'm also getting more familiar with the javascript behind simple forms.

 ## Author